-1st place: \$75 gift certificate to the Baker's Catalogue/

-kingarthurflour.com

-2nd place: \$50 gift certificate to the Baker's Catalogue/

-kingarthurflour.com

-3rd place: \$25 gift certificate to the Baker's

-Catalogue/kingarthurflour.com

-All winners receive a gorgeous ribbon.
+1st place: \$75 gift certificate to kingarthurflour.com 2nd place: \$50 gift certificate to kingarthurflour.com 3rd place: \$25 gift certificate to kingarthurflour.com All winners receive a gorgeous ribbon.

-OPEN CLASS FOOD PRESERVATION DEPARTMENT Entry: Tuesday, July 27 - 6:00 p.m. - 8:00 p.m.
-Wednesday, July 28 - 8:00 a.m. - 11:30 a.m.
-Judging: Wednesday, July 28, 1:00 p.m. - Bldg #4 Recommended method of processing must be used.
-Open kettle processed fruits and vegetables will not be accepted.
+OPEN CLASS FOOD PRESERVATION DEPARTMENT Entry: Tuesday, July 26 - 6:00 p.m. - 8:00 p.m.

+Wednesday, July 27- 8:00 a.m. - 11:30 a.m.
+Judging: Wednesday, July 27, 1:00 p.m. - Bldg #4

-- 2. Exhibits must be in CLEAR standard jelly glasses, half pints, pint, pint and one-half, and quart jars, and must be clean and sealed.
+- Recommended method of processing must be used.
+Open kettle processed fruits and vegetables will not be accepted. - Exhibits must be in CLEAR standard jelly glasses, half pints, pint, pint and one-half, and quart jars, and must be clean and sealed.
 Colored jars are not acceptable entries.
 Containers should be banded and sealed. - 3.
-Containers may be opened at the discretion of the judges. - Entries must be labeled with product name, date of 4 preparation, processing method and processing time prior to arriving at the fairgrounds.
-Labels are available at the Extension Office or at www.maraisdescygnes.k-state.edu. - 5.
-All home canned foods must have been prepared within a oneyear period prior to judging date. - Classes 500-551 will require one jar for each class.
-6. - 7.
+Containers may be opened at the discretion of the judges. - 4.
+Entries must be labeled with product name, date of preparation, processing method and processing time prior to arriving at the fairgrounds.
+Labels are available at the Extension Office or at www.maraisdescygnes.k-state.edu. - All home canned foods must have been prepared within a oneyear period prior to judging date. - 6.
+Classes 910-916 and 919 will require one jar for each class. - 7.
 All dried products should be in a sealed plastic bag. - 8.
-Age divisions for youth and adult as listed rule 4 of Open Class Exhibits rules.
+No exhibitor shall enter more than 2 entries in any one class.